heiskwizera/heiskwizera/README.md

 ========================

 [![Typing SVG](https://readme-typing-svg.herokuapp.com/?color=tokyonight&size=35&width=1000&lines=MEET+Developer+KWIZERA;)](https://git.io/typing-svg)
-An adaptive software developer currently pursuing a second year Advanced Diploma in Information Technology, with 6.5 years of work experience.
 I'm a full-stack developer with a passion for building and designing software.
 I have experience in Java, PHP, and JavaScript.
 I'm also interested in the Metaverse and VR/AR technologies.

 ### Socials